Buying a mobile phone for your child can be a thorny issue.

 O2 has long had a reputation as being one of the best networks when it comes to perks and discounts.
 And, as any parent will know, these can be really useful when you’ve got kids.

-So, whether it’s picking up a Monday meal deal for £1 if you were too busy doing the school run to make your lunch, or buying tickets for Disney on Ice the day before they go on sale, these perks could really help you out.
+So, whether it’s getting a discount on an experience, or buying concert tickets for your favourite musician the day before they go on sale, these perks could really help you out.

 Default child-friendly settings

 With its family-friendly reputation, it should come as no surprise that Tesco’s mobile network automatically blocks content rated as unsuitable for under 18s.
 The content can only be viewed if the account-holder verifies the age of the person who owns the device as being over 18.

 This means you can give your child a phone with a Tesco Mobile SIM straight out of the box without having to faff about in the settings.

 Although most parents opt for a pay as you go SIM, if your child is clamouring for the latest device, a Tesco Mobile capped contract could be the perfect solution.

 Once you’ve chosen your monthly tariff, you can select a maximum you’d be happy to go over your bill by.
 This can be as little as £2.50.
 Tesco Mobile will then make sure your bill is never higher than your tariff and safety buffer combined.